 4) Taking regular breaks – If you find you are on the phone a lot, take time to walk away, grab a drink, go for a walk, and just move about.
 Staying in any one position outside of neutral posture can cause harm to the body and the tissues that support it.

 But even if doing all these things and you find you are still experiencing any pain, stiffness, headaches or constant discomfort, come book in with one of our practitioners at Bergamo Chiropractic.
-We have trained Chiropractors, Myotherapists, Remedial Massage therapists and a Naturopath that can talk to you and help treat any problems you may experiencing.
+We have trained Chiropractors, Myotherapists and a Nutritionist that can talk to you and help treat problems you may experiencing.